 So all up, you’ll get 325km.
 Of course this assumes you are battling a fierce headwind the whole way… not unheard of on the Nullarbor!

-The longest stretch between fuel stops is about 265km between Balladonia and Norseman.
+The longest stretch between fuel stops is about 190km between Balladonia and Norseman.
 So assuming the worst case of 23l/100km, you’ll easily make this stretch.
-Just remember to pull over and top up from your jerry cans…

 Remember, it’s extremely unlikely you’ll get a sustained gale the entire way, especially since you’ll be coming into trees and ranges around Fraser Range.
 Having said this, the ranges might knock your fuel consumption up a bit.